Japan - Data Protection Overview

-Please see provision on penalties outlined section on breach notification and retention above.
+Please see the provision on penalties outlined section on breach notification and retention above.

-In addition, many sector-specific regulations authorise the relevant regulators to enforce the regulations by rendering business improvement orders, or business suspension orders in the most serious cases, against providers of services which require licences from the regulator, 'where necessary for ensuring the appropriate operation of the business'.
+In addition, many sector-specific regulations authorize the relevant regulators to enforce the regulations by rendering business improvement orders, or business suspension orders in the most serious cases, against providers of services that require licenses from the regulator, 'where necessary for ensuring the appropriate operation of the business'.
 'Appropriate operation of the business' may include the management of the security of customer data.
 For example, the FSA may issue a business improvement order against a bank pursuant to the Banking Act (Act No. 59 of 1981), or against an investment manager pursuant to the Financial Instruments and Exchange Act (Act No. 25 of 13 April 1948), if the service provider failed to manage the security of customer data in the course of operation of the licensed businesses.

 If a PIC (and where the PIC is an entity, its officer, representative person, or administrator) or any of its employees, or a person who was in such a position, provides to a third party or misappropriates a personal information database handled in the course of the business for the purpose of wrongful gain for themselves or a third party, the PIC (if a person) and any such person is liable to imprisonment for not more than one year or a fine of not more than JPY 100 million (approx. $674,090).